 This is highly reminiscent of Taken (2008).
 Yet, I don’t know that I care as long as it’s a good movie.
 Plus I just like Neeson.

 Jeffrey Donovan, Robert Patrick, Jasmine Cephas Jones, Jose Guns Alves, Osmani Rodriguez and Janelle Feigley also star.

 The film’s main stars Regina Hall, Queen Latifah, Jada Pinkett Smith and Tiffany Haddish all got to shine in their respective roles.
-However, as everyone has been saying, it is indeed Haddish who absolutely stole the show with her loyal and rather ‘out there’ character – thanks no doubt to her impressive comic timing and delivery.
+However, as everyone has been saying, it is indeed Haddish who absolutely stole the show with her loyal and rather ‘out there’ character – thanks no doubt to her impressive comic timing/delivery.

 Girls Trip features a healthy amount of outrageous fun to keep you engaged.
 As hilarious as it all was, what I loved most about this movie is the way the story of love and general sisterhood between the four friends is handled.
-A sisterhood enriched with a certain level of realism, particularly in regards to the relationship between Latifah and Hall’s characters, that I wasn’t expecting.
+A sisterhood enriched with a certain level of realism that I wasn’t expecting; particularly in regards to the relationship between Latifah and Hall’s characters.

 Watch Girls Trip because there’s truth in all the positive feedback.

 We meet the protagonist, Ted, played by Seann William Scott, at a point in his life when he has decided that it’s time to commit suicide – something he tells himself he must do but only after one last trip to his hometown.

 Just before I Go is my first Courney Cox directed movie.
 It’s also the first time I’ve seen Sean William Scott in a serious dramatic role.